Bugsy Siegel: Murder, Incorporated

 By the late 1920s, Lansky and Siegel had ties to Luciano and Frank Costello, future bosses of the Genovese crime family.
 Siegel, Albert Anastasia, Vito Genovese, and Joe Adonis allegedly were the four gunmen who shot New York mob boss Joe Masseria to death on Luciano's orders on April 15, 1931, ending the Castellammarese War.
-On September 10 of that year, Luciano hired four gunmen from the Bugs and Meyer Mob (some sources identify Siegel as being one of the gunmen) to murder Salvatore Maranzano in his New York office, establishing Luciano's rise to the top of the Mafia and marking the beginning of modern American organized crime.
+On September 10 of that year, Luciano hired four gunmen from the Bugs and Meyer Mob (some sources identify Siegel as one of them) to murder Salvatore Maranzano in his New York office, establishing Luciano's rise to the top of the Mafia and marking the beginning of modern American organized crime.

-Following Maranzano's death, Luciano and Lansky formed the National Crime Syndicate, an organization of crime families that brought power to the underworld.
-The Commission was established for dividing Mafia territories and preventing future gang wars.
+Following Maranzano's death, Luciano and Lansky formed the National Crime Syndicate, an organization of crime families that brought order to the underworld.
+The Commission, the Mafia's governing body, was established for dividing the families' territories and preventing future gang wars.
 With his associates, Siegel formed Murder, Inc. After he and Lansky moved on, control over Murder, Inc. was ceded to Buchalter and Anastasia, although Siegel continued working as a hitman.
-Siegel's only conviction was in Miami; on February 28, 1932, he was arrested for gambling and vagrancy, and, from a roll of bills, paid a $100 fine.
+Siegel's only conviction was in Miami: on February 28, 1932, he was arrested for gambling and vagrancy, and, from a roll of bills, paid a $100 fine.

-During this period, Siegel had a disagreement with the Fabrizzo brothers, associates of Waxey Gordon.
-Gordon had hired the Fabrizzo brothers from prison after Lansky and Siegel gave the IRS information about Gordon's tax evasion.
-It led to Gordon's imprisonment in 1933.
-Siegel hunted down and killed the Fabrizzos after they made an assassination attempt on him and Lansky, penetrating Siegel's heavily fortified Waldorf Astoria suite with a bomb.
+During this period, Siegel got into a dispute with the Fabrizzo brothers, associates of Waxey Gordon.
+Gordon had hired the brothers from prison after Lansky and Siegel gave the IRS information about Gordon's tax evasion, resulting in Gordon's imprisonment in 1933.
+Siegel hunted down and killed the Fabrizzos after they made an assassination attempt on him and Lansky by penetrating Siegel's heavily fortified suite at the Waldorf Astoria with a bomb.
 After the deaths of his two brothers, Tony Fabrizzo had begun to write a memoir and gave it to an attorney.
 One of the longest chapters was to be a section on the nationwide kill-for-hire squad led by Siegel.
-However, the mob discovered Fabrizzo's plans before he could execute them.
-In 1932, after checking into a hospital to establish an alibi and later sneaking out, Siegel joined two accomplices in approaching Fabrizzo's house and, posing as detectives to lure him outside, gunned him down.
-In 1935, Siegel assisted in Luciano's alliance with Dutch Schultz and killed rival loan sharks Louis "Pretty" Amberg and Joseph C. Amberg.
+However, the mob discovered Tony's plans before he could carry them out.
+In 1932, after checking into a hospital to establish an alibi and later sneaking out, Siegel joined two accomplices in approaching Tony's house and, posing as detectives to lure him outside, gunned him down.
+In 1935, Siegel assisted in Luciano's alliance with Dutch Schultz and killed rival loan shark brothers Louis "Pretty" Amberg and Joseph Amberg.